CLayer-dev/docs/docs/introduction/key-features.md

 # Key Features

-Core Layer offers a comprehensive suite of features designed to meet the needs of modern blockchain applications.
+CLayer offers a comprehensive suite of features designed to meet the needs of modern blockchain applications.
 This section details the practical implementation and current capabilities of our platform.

 ## Current Network Configuration